|

 Technologies

-radio (soon), though I do listen to shortwave.
-I've been in the
+though I do listen to shortwave.
+I've been in the process of reading

-process of reading everything I can get my hands on about shortwave and
+everything I can get my hands on about shortwave and VHF communication for

-VHF communication for the last week or so.
-I do, however, deal very
+the last week or so.
+I do, however, deal very frequently with

-frequently with microwave and UHF communication links, and with ethernet
+microwave and UHF communication links, and with ethernet and similar

-electromagnetic energy is a telephone installer's inductive probe tool,
+energy is a telephone installer's inductive probe tool, such as those

-such as those available from Progressive Instruments.
-They literally
+available from Progressive Instruments.
+They literally produce an

-produce an audio output of whatever they detect, with no translation
+audio output of whatever they detect, with no translation (1:1).

-(1:1).
-This means that if you have a conventional telephone line,
+This means that if you have a conventional telephone line, you can hear

-you can hear the conversation (not quite clearly though) by activating the
+the conversation (not quite clearly though) by activating the tool and

-tool and holding the probe end against or near the line.
-The gain on
+holding the probe end against or near the line.
+The gain on these

 reception.